What Does Under Contract Mean in Real Estate?

 Moving Forward With a New Home Purchase

-The reason why it was important to understand all of that is to say that just because a home is "under contract" doesn't necessarily mean that the transaction is a done deal.
+The reason why it was essential to understand all of that is to say that just because a home is "under contract" doesn't necessarily mean that the transaction is a done deal.

-For the sake of example, let's say that a particular house under contract is contingent on not one but three different sales.
-The prospective buyer needs to be able to sell their current house.
-The seller has put an offer on a new property of their own, and THAT transaction is contingent on the sale of yet another property.
-If any of those transactions fall through for whatever reason, the contract you have your eye on is officially terminated and that house goes back on the market in full force.
+For example, let's say that a particular house under contract is contingent on not one but three different sales.
+The prospective buyer needs to be able to sell their current home.
+The seller has offered their own new property, and THAT transaction is contingent on selling yet another property.
+If any of those transactions fall through for whatever reason, the contract you have your eye on is officially terminated, and that house goes back on the market in full force.

-Or let's say that a professional home inspector has had a chance to look over the property and finds something that the prospective buyer isn't too thrilled about.
-After a back and forth negotiation with the seller, they're either unwilling to make the repairs themselves or are unwilling to budge on the asking price of the property.
-At that point, the buyer is free to back out of the contract (and very likely will) - putting the house right back on the market again.
+Or let's say that a professional home inspector has had a chance to look over the property and find something the prospective buyer isn't too thrilled about.
+After a back-and-forth negotiation with the seller, they're either unwilling to make the repairs themselves or forced to budge on the property's asking price.
+At that point, the buyer is free to back out of the contract (and very likely will) - putting the house back on the market again.

-This is a big part of the reason why homes usually sit in the "under contract" stage for several weeks before the closing date arrives.
-During this time, the property will go through home inspections, appraisals, land surveys, deed and title checks, and much, much more.
-At any point during this time, a buyer is in a position to cancel a contract if any problem arises without incurring so much as a financial penalty - though they will have to forfeit the due diligence fee that they already paid to the seller in the state of North Carolina.
+This is a big part of why homes usually sit in the "under contract" stage for several weeks before the closing date arrives.
+During this time, the property will go through home inspections, appraisals, land surveys, deed and title checks, and much more.
+At any point during this time, a buyer can cancel a contract if any problem arises without incurring a financial penalty - though they will have to forfeit the due diligence fee that they already paid to the seller in the state of North Carolina.

-In the event that all of those contingencies have been met and no unexpected issues crop up, it's very possible that closing day will eventually arrive.
-Everything went fine with the appraisal and inspection and both parties are every bit as enthusiastic about the deal as they were when this process started.
+If all of those contingencies have been met and no unexpected issues crop up, the closing day may eventually arrive.
+Everything went fine with the appraisal and inspection, and both parties are equally enthusiastic about the deal as they were when this process started.
 All that is left is for a buyer to sign the appropriate closing documents, pay any remaining fees, and enjoy the home of their dreams.

 This part of the process is when a home will be listed as "pending" on real estate websites.
-That status simply means that all required conditions have been met and the contract is in the process of being executed.
-It's much less common for a transaction to fall through at this stage of the process, to the point where some real estate agents may not even be willing to entertain additional offers while pending.
-But at the same time, there's nothing legally prohibiting you from making an offer during the pending phase.
-The worst someone can say is "no" and while it's rare for a contract to get canceled here, it does happen.
+That status means that all required conditions have been met, and the contract is in the process of being executed.
+It's much less common for a transaction to fall through at this process stage, to the point where some real estate agents may not even be willing to entertain additional offers while pending.
+But at the same time, nothing legally prohibits you from making an offer during the pending phase.
+The worst someone can say is "no," While it's rare for a contract to get canceled here, it does happen.

-But until that actually happens, you shouldn't consider yourself "out" just yet.
+But until that happens, you shouldn't consider yourself "out" just yet.

-If you absolutely love a home that is under contract, remember that there is always a chance that something can go wrong as outlined above.
+If you love a home under contract, remember that there is always a chance that something can go wrong, as outlined above.
 At the bare minimum, you should submit a backup offer through your real estate agent that essentially says that you're "next in line" should the deal fail to go through for whatever reason.

-Of course, there is a high probability that a lot of other people have had this same idea, so you should try to make your backup offer as attractive as you can.
-If nothing else, take it every bit as seriously as you would if the house were not under contract at all - particularly if it is again in a high-value area.
+Of course, there is a high probability that many other people have had this same idea, so you should try to make your backup offer as attractive as possible.
+If nothing else, take it every bit as seriously as you would if the house were not under contract at all - mainly if it is again in a high-value area.

 Final Thoughts on What Under Contract Means in Real Estate

-There are few things more disappointing than finding a home that you absolutely, positively love only to quickly find that it is listed as being under contract.
+There are few things more disappointing than finding a home you love only to quickly find that it is listed as being under contract.
 But again, all hope is not lost because there is still a wide range of things that can "go wrong" in your favor.

-The point is that if either party in a transaction fails to meet one of the laundry lists of contingencies and conditions, that contract is terminated and the house is back out on the market.
-That's why you shouldn't give up hope quite yet - because in an industry that is as fast-paced and as inherently complicated as real estate, you truly never know what might happen.
+The point is that if either party in a transaction fails to meet one of the laundry lists of contingencies and conditions, that contract is terminated, and the house is back out on the market.
+That's why you shouldn't give up hope - in an industry as fast-paced and inherently complicated as real estate, you never know what might happen.

-If you find a home that is under a contract let us know!
+If you find a home under a contract, let us know!
 We are likely to be able to find you one like it or better.
 Feel free to connect with any of our Realtors in Raleigh to help you find a great home!